Professional Development

 Working with Special Victims September 4, 2025 General Raleigh, NC Open to prosecutors, administrative professionals, and District Attorney Investigators

-Exploitation and Technology Facilitated Sex Crimes September 5, 2025 General Raleigh, NC Open to prosecutors
+Sexual Exploitation and Technology Facilitated Crimes Against Children September 5, 2025 General Raleigh, NC Open to prosecutors

 M is for Murder September 10, 2025 – September 12, 2025 General Atlantic Beach, NC Open to prosecutors, legal assistants, and law enforcement